MCU Fan Theory Suggests Natasha Romanoff And Clint Barton Were On Opposite Sides In Budapest

-A throwaway line in the original Avengers movie has sprouted dozens of theories regarding Natasha Romanoff/Black Widow (Scarlett Johansson) and Clint Barton/Hawkeye (Jeremy Renner).
+A throwaway line in the original Avengers movie has spawned dozens of theories regarding Natasha Romanoff/Black Widow (Scarlett Johansson) and Clint Barton/Hawkeye (Jeremy Renner).
 During the final battle in New York, the two characters have a brief exchange about an event from their past that has only been addressed twice in the entire Infinity Saga.

-As Natasha Romanoff and Clint Barton fire bullets and arrows respectively at the Chitauri, the former says “Just like Budapest all over again.”
+"It's like Budapest all over again," Natasha says as she and Clint fire bullets and arrows respectively at the Chitauri.

 "You and I remember Budapest very differently," Clint quips back.